algoz098/vue-player/PLAYER.md

 - `src` **_String|Array_** (_required_)

-  Define the source for the video tag. if array uses the src-index to pick one
+  Define the source for the video tag. if array uses the src-index to pick one.
+Ignored if sources slot used.

 - `src-index` **_ArrayExpression_** (_optional_)